immcantation/scoper/docs/topics/hierarchicalClones.md

 if `FALSE` (default) process cloning silently.

 log
-:   specify the output path/filename.txt to save `verbose`.
+:   output path and filename to save the `verbose` log.
 The input file directory is used if path is not specified.
 The default is `NULL` for no action.

 summarize_clones
-:   if `TRUE` performs a series of analysis to assess the clonal landscape.
+:   if `TRUE` performs a series of analysis to assess the clonal landscape and returns a [ScoperClones](ScoperClones-class.md) object.
+If `FALSE` then a modified input `db` is returned.
-See Value for description.